advancedresearch/advancedresearch.github.io/blog/2020-11-23-is-mathematics-really-absolute-objective.md

 What kind of consequences would this bring e.g. to mathematics?

-For example, when I write a computer program that operates on natural numbers, I have a feeling that the program is "objective", although I can not explain precisely what I mean by that.
+For example, when I write a computer program that operates on natural numbers, I have a feeling that the program is "objective" in some sense, although I can not explain precisely what I mean by that.

 There are two philosophical positions that I can imagine would be relevant in a such situation: